datacontroller/docs.datacontroller.io/docs/dci-backend.md

 * `dc_admin_group` - enter the name of a metadata group (eg SASAdministrators) that should be given unrestricted access to the tool
 * `dc_libref` - if you were unable to use the `DATACTRL` libref in step 3, then use the updated libref here

-5 - Deploy the data model.
-For this, simply compile and run the `mpe_build()` macro.
+5 - Deploy the physical tables and register them in metadata.
+For this, simply compile and run the `mpe_build()` macro using an  account with appropriate priviliges.

 !!! note
     Make sure the SAS Spawned Server account (eg `sassrv`) can access these tables!